MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_AlertNoPI.md

 ms.topic: article
 author: jonmeyers
 ms.author: jonmeyers
+ROBOTS: NOINDEX, NOFOLLOW
 ---

 # Critical alert: No payment method has been added

 If you are seeing the alert "No payment method has been added for Account ...." then you *might* still need to add a payment method.
-Your ads won't run until you’ve added at least one form of payment (for example, a credit card) to your postpay account or funds to your prepay account.
+Your ads won't run until youâ€™ve added at least one form of payment (for example, a credit card) to your postpay account or funds to your prepay account.
 To learn how to add a payment method, see [Paying by credit and debit card](hlp_BA_PROC_AddBilling.md).

 :::image type="content" source="media/BA_ScreenCap_CriticalAlertNoPI.png" alt-text="Delete the No payment method alert.":::